kaltura-vpaas/virtual-meeting-rooms/README.md

 In the context of virtual rooms, the string *must* include a `role`, and either a `resourceId` or an `eventId`.
 **If only EventId is set,** the resourceId will be retrieved automatically.
-**If only resourceId is set**, the outcome will be determined by the settings in `usercontextualRole`.
+**If only resourceId is set**, the outcome will be determined by the settings in `userContextualRole`.
 If the user is a moderator, this will allow entry to the room to prepare materials and content.
 For a regular attendee, entry will only be allowed if the moderator is already in the room.

 | Key  | Required  | Description |